ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/03-ODM-georeferencing.md

 grep "Match" < matching_results | sort -nk4 > ID_matches
 cat ID_matches
 ```
+<i>In this command, the <b>-g</b> argument specifies the GCP file with custom IDs, the <b>-b</b> option provides the path with selected representative images for unique ArUco codes detected, <b>-z</b> option expects you to provide the UTM zone (e.g., if EPSG is 32611 then the UTM zone is 11), <b>-d</b> option determines the maximum distance threshold between GCP coordinates and image GPS.</i>
 ```
 Match found: GCP 131 (d=16.84m) is likely in image R0036737_0.JPG with ArUco marker 0.
 Match found: GCP 132 (d=12.69m) is likely in image R0037136_11.JPG with ArUco marker 11.